Raquib02/Raquib02/README.md

 In my free time, I enjoy learning new things, doing photography, and playing video games as a hobby.
 To me, every day is a new opportunity to grow, and life should be lived one day and one step at a time.

-Thank you for reading my bio — feel free to check out some of my projects below.</b>
+Thank you for reading my bio, feel free to check out some of my projects below.</b>

 <h2>👨‍💻 Personal Projects:</h2>